Hukasx0/chain-audit/README.md

 ### Single Executable (Standalone Binary)

+> **Note:** In 99.99% of cases, `npm install -g chain-audit` is sufficient.
+Standalone executables are only for special cases where Node.js, npm, Bun, or other package managers are unavailable or installation is restricted.

+Pre-built standalone executables are available in the [GitHub Releases](https://github.com/hukasx0/chain-audit/releases) for Linux (x64 and ARM64).
+These are self-contained binaries that don't require Node.js or Bun to be installed.

+**Use cases for standalone executables:**
+- CI/CD environments without Node.js
+- Air-gapped systems
+- Systems with restricted installation permissions
+- Distribution to teams without package managers

-You can compile chain-audit to a standalone binary using Bun:
+You can also compile chain-audit to a standalone binary yourself (For Linux, Windows and MacOS) using Bun:

 ```bash
 # Clone the repository